ezraroi/Human-AI-Collab/ai-project-claude-project-chatgpt-project.md

 id: bafyreiazlbaqfzdz67yjrxzhjwi3mw73orjpfvt3bwn6g4agc77z4r3kuu
 ---
 # AI Project (Claude Project, ChatGPT Project)
-**Definition:** The specific computational container that stores accumulated journals, enabling cross-temporal pattern recognition.
+The specific computational container that stores accumulated journals, enabling cross-temporal pattern recognition.
 Creates a **Persistent Semantic Network**.
 It allows the AI to search across conversations, connect ideas from different contexts, and recognize patterns that emerge slowly over time.
 The [Journal](journal.md) is the content; The Project is the pattern-recognition engine.
 **Relations:**